Anirban21041995/Anirban.github.io/index.md

 ## 🔬 Research Interests
 I am interested in how microscopic dynamics and interactions shape the emergent behavior of complex systems.
 My current projects explore:
-- Hydrodynamic and electrostatic interactions of **active particles, droplets, and GUVs near fluid–fluid interfaces**
+- Hydrodynamic interactions of **active particles and droplets near fluid–fluid interfaces**
-- The coupling of **adsorption–desorption kinetics** with **electrokinetics and dispersion** in confined geometries
+- The phenomenon of **electromigration dispersion** in confined geometries
+- The coupling of **electro-elasto-hydrodynamic** interactions of charged colloids
 - Statistical mechanics approaches to transport in **branched networks and complex flows**

 ---